 Fleas go through a complete metamorphosis.
 The life cycle of a flea consists of four stages: the egg, the larva, the pupa, and the adult.

 All of the eggs (40-50 per day) are laid in the fur.
 However, the eggs soon fall off into carpeting, beneath the cushions of furniture, and wherever else the pet rests, sleeps, or spends time.
-Eggs will hatch within a couple of days in the following places: on the ground, in rugs, carpet, bedding, upholstery, cracks in the floor.
+Eggs will hatch within a couple of days in the following places: on the ground, in rugs, carpet, bedding, upholstery, and cracks in the floor.
 When treating premises, thorough attention to these areas is crucial.

 After hatching, the eggs develop into tiny, worm-like larvae that are hard to see.
 They are deeply hidden beneath carpet fibers, furniture cushions, and other protected areas.
 They are very difficult to vacuum because they get entwined in the carpet fibers.
-The larvae feed mainly on the feces (dried blood) expelled by the adults which accumulates in areas where pets tend to rest or spend time.
-In about 12 days, the larvae are fully grown, spin a silken cocoon and then enter the pupal stage.
+The larvae feed mainly on the feces (dried blood) expelled by the adults which accumulate in areas where pets tend to rest or spend time.
+In about 12 days, the larvae are fully grown, spin a silken cocoon, and then enter the pupal stage.

 Before becoming adult fleas, larvae transform into pupae within a silk-like cocoon surrounded by bits of debris.
 Pupae remain inside the cocoon for one to four weeks.
 The cocoon is resistant to insecticides, so fleas may persist for an extended period, even after the pet and home are treated.
 The pupae or cocoon stage are also hard to spot.